frap129/android-app-template/README.md

 app itself.

 ##### convention
 The `build-logic:convention` module provides a set of gradle plugins that simplify creating new modules.
 These include plugins for creating new:
 - Application Modules
 - Library Modules
 - Test Modules
 - Compose Modules

 These plugins can be combined to suit your needs, which the exception that a module can only be an application or a library, not both.
-For example, if you are creating a new `core` module that relies on hidden system APIs and has tests for its functionality, the `build.gradle` would look something
+For example, if you are creating a new `core` module that has tests for its functionality, the `build.gradle` would look something
 like:
 ```kotlin
 plugins {